Introduction

 In addition, the ptf is constructed so that the estimated soil properties are physically plausible; that is, the properties conform to constraints that we would expect in practice.
 For example, the estimated volumetric soil water content is constrained to be in the range 0–100 %, as are derived physical properties such as the total available water.
 The soil water content estimates are also constrained to reduce as the tension increases.
 Moreover, derived quantities such as the total available water (calculated from the soil water content at 10 kPa minus the soil water content at 1500 kPa) are also constrained to 0–100 %.
 The different pore-size groups such as macroporosity and total available water also all need to sum to be equal to the total porosity of the soil horizon.

 The modelling approach described in McNeill et al. (2018) has now been updated.
-A GAM beta response model has been developed as described by McNeill et al. (submitted).
+A GAM beta response model has been developed as described by McNeill et al. (2024).
 The updated model is based on just under 6,000 samples (on 796 sites) held in the National Soils Data Repository (NSDR) compared to 4641 (on 684 sites) in the 2020 model.
-Notable improvements in the new ptf include better representativeness of some soil orders (especially Granular, Oxidic, and Organic soils) and more reliable predictions when the model is extrapolated to all of New Zealand.
+Notable improvements in the new ptf include better results for some soil orders (especially Granular and Pumice soils) and more reliable predictions when the model is extrapolated to all of New Zealand.
 Default values for the Organic horizons have been replaced by a new simple prediction model.

 Limitations